Hiswe/hiswe-website/README.md

 1. **version 3.9** *aka* “we load content”
 	- Loader on project
 - **version 3.10** *aka* “Another Carrousel is possible”
 	- It can be better…
+	- use Swipe on mobile
 - **version 3.11** *aka* “mobile beauty”
 	- Retina images
 	- Responsive images
 - **version 3.12** *aka* “clean mailing code”
 	- Refactor contact controller with Q
 - **more improvements**
+	- Disable `trace: true` in js on build
 	- See if some performance improvement can be made with [pointer events](http://www.thecssninja.com/javascript/pointer-events-60fps)
 	- Images build may be improved with [gulp-streamify](https://github.com/nfroidure/gulp-streamify)
 	- No change of page for contact